-I figured I should compile all the things in the house that need to be fixed instead of doing my usual Instagram Stories (twotwentyone).
-So that’s what we’re doing today, friends!
-You should still follow me on IG stories to see ‘behind the scenes’ type stuff.
+I figured I should compile all the things in the house that need to be fixed instead of doing my usual Instagram Stories (twotwentyone) since a lot of the people who follow me on Facebook aren’t actively on IG.
+So that’s what we’re doing today.

 The Porch Saga Continues

-The porch, stairs, and private walkway are all being jack hammered out TODAY by Company B. (If you’re new here, this will be the second time the porch has been removed.
+The porch, stairs, and private walkway are all being jack hammered out TODAY by Company B. (If you’re new here, this will be the second time the porch has been removed– the third porch on our three month old house.
 You can read more here.)
 Then the mason will have to come back and fix the brick.
 After that, they’ll re-pour the porch, steps, and walkway.
-And then finally, OHMYLAWDCROSSYOURFINGERSFINALLY, the porch, stairs, and walkway will be finished.
+And then finally, CROSSYOURFINGERSFINALLY, the porch, stairs, and walkway will finally be finished.
 I’ll probably do a Porch Saga Part Two post to wrap up all of that.

 UPDATE: The porch demo has been postponed to October 26th due to the rain we’ve been experiencing.

 Not necessarily porch related, but I always get questions on the front porch rugs.
 I need to get a bigger rug for on top because the size looks wonky.

 I’ve never cried so many ugly tears over a damn shower in my life.
 The master shower really deserves its own series like the front porch.